 Look for job vacancies at:

-Various external courses are available, which as well as helping with initial training, also aid continuing professional development (CPD).
+Various external courses are available, which as well as helping with initial training aid continuing professional development (CPD).
 This is important in the agricultural industry as you need to stay up to date with legislation and developing technology.

-Lantra, the Sector Skills Council for the Environmental and Land-based Sector, has details of regional and national courses that are relevant to farm management.
-They cover topics such as farm conservation, animal health and welfare, book keeping and tax and coaching for farming businesses.
-For more details, see Lantra CourseFinder.
+Lantra, the Sector Skills Council for the environmental and land-based sector, has details of regional and national courses that are relevant to farm management.
+They cover topics such as farm conservation, animal health and welfare, bookkeeping and tax and coaching for farming businesses.
+For more details, see Lantra accredited training and qualifications.

-It also helps to become a member of a professional body such as the:
+It also helps to become a member of a professional body, such as:

 This will provide you with good networking opportunities as well as relevant events and conferences and trade press.

-Most farms now are focused on a single activity so, in order to gain a broad range of experience, a farm manager may move from one farm to another.
+Most farms are focused on a single activity, so to gain a broad range of experience you may need to move from one farm to another.
 Different areas of the country specialise in different types of production, as the climate and soil determine what grows best in a particular area.

-With experience, a farm manager may move into other areas, such as advisory work for government departments such as the DEFRA or consultancy work, where they give guidance and advice to farmers and managers.
-Some go into lecturing on agriculture in further and higher education.
+Further ways to develop your career include carrying out advisory work for government departments such as the DEFRA, or consultancy work where you'd give guidance and advice to farmers and managers.
+Lecturing on agriculture in further and higher education institutions is another option.